 Marriage Records: Typically, marriage licenses are available for public scrutiny, but marriage certificates are not available to the public; they are only accessible to spouses named in the record, immediate family members, and legal representatives.

-Divorce Records: Certified copies of Mississippi divorce records are only unrestricted to those named in the record as the spouses, family members, and legal representatives.
+Divorce Records: Certified copies of Mississippi divorce and dissolution of marriage records are only unrestricted to those named in the record as the spouses, family members, and legal representatives.
 Mississippi keeps the majority of its divorce case files public, but documents containing confidential details are sealed.
 They are only available to third parties with court orders authorizing access.

 Vital records in the state of Mississippi are obtained through the Mississippi State Department of Health (MSDH).
 Individuals who are requesting vital records in the state will need typically need to provide the following: